SekoiaLab/Fastir_Collector/README.md

 - pytz

 Alternatively, a `pip freeze` output is available in `reqs.pip`.

 ## Compiling
 To compile FastIR, you will need [pyinstaller](https://github.com/pyinstaller/pyinstaller).
 Simply use ```pyinstaller pyinstaller.spec``` at the project root directory.
 The binary will by default be in `/dist`.

 Important: for x64 systems, check that your local python installation is also in x64.

 ## Execution
-- ./fastIR_x64.exe -h for help
+- `./fastIR_x64.exe -h` for help
-- ./fastIR_x64.exe --packages fast  extract all artefacts without dump package artefacts
+- `./fastIR_x64.exe --packages fast` extract all artefacts except dump and FileCatcher packages'
-- ./fastIR_x64.exe --packages dump --dump mft to extract MFT
+- `./fastIR_x64.exe --packages dump --dump mft` to extract MFT
-- ./fastIR_x64.exe --packages all --ouput_dir your_ouput_dir to set the directory output (by default is the current directory)
+- `./fastIR_x64.exe --packages all --output_dir your_output_dir` to set the directory output
+(by default `./output/`)
-- ./fastIR_x64.exe --profile you_file_profile to set your own profile extraction
+- `./fastIR_x64.exe --profile you_file_profile` to set your own profile extraction

 ## Packages

-Packages Lists and Artefact
+Packages List and Artefacts:

   * fs
-    * IE History
+    * IE/Firefox/Chrome History
+    * IE/Firefox/Chrome Downloads
     * Named Pipes
     * Prefetch
     * Recycle-bin

   * health
     * ARP Table
-    * Drives list
+    * Drives List
-    * Network drives
+    * Network Drives
-    * Networks Cards
+    * Network Cards
     * Processes
-    * Routes Tables
+    * Routing Table
     * Tasks
-    * Scheluded jobs
+    * Scheduled Jobs
     * Services
     * Sessions
     * Network Shares